-Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be with a Traditional IRA.
-Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax-free and penalty-free.
+Although you should proceed with caution if you’re considering an early withdrawal, accessing money in a Roth IRA ahead of retirement can be a little easier than it would be vs. a Traditional IRA.
+Contributions to your Roth IRA can be withdrawn at any time, for whatever reason, tax- and penalty-free.

 Depending on your circumstances, your contributions to a Traditional IRA may be tax-deductible, which effectively lowers your taxable income.

-You’re only allowed to contribute to a Roth IRA if you make less than $137,000 individually, or less than $203,000 married, filing jointly .
+You’re only allowed to contribute to a Roth IRA if you meet certain income rules (see “Income Limits” in the table above).
 With a Traditional IRA, you can contribute up to the full amount permitted regardless of your income.
-However, keep in mind that above a certain income, you may not qualify for a tax-deduction on your contributions.
+However, keep in mind that above a certain income, you may not qualify for a tax deduction on your contributions.

 For some, a Roth IRA can be an obvious choice because of the tax-free withdraws in retirement and overall flexibility.
-On the flip side, the biggest draw for a Traditional IRA is the upfront tax break.
-This may be a great incentive to save for retirement since the tax-deduction potentially offsets the “cost” of your contributions.
+On the flip side, the biggest draw for a Traditional IRA vs. a Roth IRA is the upfront tax break.
+This may be a great incentive to save for retirement since the tax-deduction potentially helps offset the “cost” of your contributions.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.